A. R. Antulay: Life

 He had to resign from the post of Chief Minister of Maharashtra due to allegations of his involvement in corruption.
 However, the Supreme Court cleared him of all allegations years later.
 The charges were seen as political ploy to malign him and arrest his political growth.
 When cleared by the Supreme Court, he said "I had done nothing wrong.
 I was targeted by political rivals but they failed.
 I suffered some setbacks, but they could not destroy me."

 Antulay died from chronic Kidney failure on 2 December 2014 while being treated at the Breach Candy Hospital in Mumbai.

 Upon Antulay's demise, noted criminal lawyer J.P.
-Mishra, who represented Bharatiya Janata Party leader Ramdas Nayak in the corruption cases he had filed against Antulay, paid rich tributes to his old adversary.
-He acknowledged Antulay as "an administrator par excellence", whose heart always beat for the poor and downtrodden.
-"He was a truly great human being.
+Mishra, who represented the Bharatiya Janata Party leader Ramdas Nayak in the corruption cases he had filed against Antulay, paid tributes to his former adversary.
+He acknowledged Antulay as "an administrator par excellence" and praised him as "a truly great human being.
 He set up the trusts for the benefit of the poorest people in society, but they became his undoing.
-Even during the trial, he was always amiable and soft-spoken, never harbouring animosity or ill-will against anybody," said Mishra, who is now the BJP North Mumbai unit president of the BJP.
+Even during the trial, he was always amiable and soft-spoken, never harbouring animosity or ill-will against anybody".